Emmanuel-Onyia/PortfolioWebsite/README.md

 I made some edits to the text on my site.
 Giving some detail about projects and what I'm working on.

+2025-01-13
+22:52
+I'm back, Had to work a couple of days straight at walmart.